These crackers are great on their own, served with your favorite dips and toppings, or used like croutons on soup and salad.

 Cool crackers completely on wire rack before storing in airtight container lined with parchment or wax paper; they will keep for weeks in a cool dark place.

-NOTE: A ball of dough wrapped in plastic will keep for 3 days in the refrigerator .
+NOTE: Ball of dough wrapped in plastic will keep for 3 days in the refrigerator.
 If after baking crackers aren’t quite crispy enough or have gone soft overnight, spread out on sheet pan lined with parchment paper, and bake at 300° for another 10 to 15 minutes.